• Skip to main content

 • Make a haiku tunnel book!

 Did you complete any or all of the challenges?
-Please, please, please let me know!
-(I beg of you.)
+Please let us know!
 How did it go?
 Was it fun?
 Did you modify any of the ideas in a way that worked for your family?
-I'd LOVE to hear your stories!
+I'd love to hear your stories!

 Want Your Kids to Love Being Unplugged?